adamedx/scriptclass/src/scriptobject/DESIGN.md

 ScriptClass must provide the following capabilities to developers through PowerShell:

-* The functinoality of the library must be exposed as a module to consumers
+* The functionality of the library must be exposed as a module to consumers
 * Ability to define a set of objects by the methods they expose and the structure of their internal state
 * The library must represent and manage the runtime state of the objects
-* The library must provde a way to invoke methods on the objects
+* The library must provide a way to invoke methods on the objects
 * The library's internal state must not be accessible outside the boundary of its module -- users must interact with objects and object definitions strictly through public interfaces explicitly exposed by the module
 * Access to objects and sets of objects must be possible across module boundaries within a PowerShell session.